<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 • How many attempts it took for a user to pass a quiz or exam

-• What skill gaps users have, and where additional training is needed
+• What skill gaps do users have, and where is additional training needed

 • Data visualization to help administrators identify patterns and trends

-These are the kinds of advanced analytics and reporting capabilities you need in order to see the direct impact on performance that your training is having, and to make any necessary adjustments or improvements.
+These are the kinds of advanced analytics and reporting capabilities you need to see the direct impact on performance that your training is having and to make any necessary adjustments or improvements.

-Instead of a traditional LMS, what your organization truly needs is a sales training and enablement tool that is built specifically to improve these outcomes.
+Instead of a traditional LMS, your organization truly needs a sales training and enablement tool built specifically to improve these outcomes.

 What Should My Sales Team Use Instead of an LMS?

-Unfortunately, most LMSs lack the flexibility to truly place the sales rep’s goals at the center.
+Unfortunately, most LMSs lack the flexibility to place the sales rep’s goals at the center truly.
+Just because your company purchased Salesforce or other high-functioning CRM doesn’t mean your sales enablement journey is complete.

 Typically, sales reps only use their LMS when required.
-In contrast, an LXP serves as a valuable resource that sales reps rely on for answers, useful information, acquisition of new skills, and career advancement.
+In contrast, an LXP is a valuable resource that sales reps rely on for answers, helpful information, acquisition of new skills, and career advancement.

 When your sales reps are more skilled at their jobs, performance across the team improves, revenue increases, and the entire organization becomes more successful.